jyp-studio/Invoice_detection/README.md

    git clone https://github.com/ultralytics/yolov5.git
    ```

 3. Install related packages for all respositories.
-There are <span style="color:lightblue">requirements.txt</span> in both my respository and yolov5 respository.
+There are `requirements.txt` in both my respository and yolov5 respository.
 That is, you can easily install packages by typing

    ```
    pip install requirements.txt